Green Teacher 56, Fall 1998

-The Ugliest Schoolyard in Town by Tim Grant, Gail Littlejohn
+The Ugliest Schoolyard in Town by Tim Grant and Gail Littlejohn

 A recent contest in Ottawa that selected the most desolate schoolyard for a make-over, might just be the catalyst for ensuring the participation of schools that most need to green their schoolyards.

-Year of the Ocean by Rick Kool, Gail Littlejohn
+Year of the Ocean by Rick Kool and Gail Littlejohn

 Officially designated by the United Nations as the International Year of the Ocean, 1998 is a good time to focus on oceans and ocean issues with young people.